It's a Beautiful Day: Early history: 1967–1969

 By the time the group members returned to San Francisco they had no money and were frustrated by Katz's attempts to manipulate their career.
 In desperation, they began playing at a few clubs without his approval.
-The band gradually began to gain some recognition and earn money.
+They also began a long process of trying to disentangle themselves from his control.
+The band gradually gained some recognition and earned some money.
 Some of that recognition came from their performance at the Sky River Rock Festival and Lighter Than Air Fair, occurring over the 1968 Labor Day weekend in Sultan, Washington.
 Sky River is considered by many to be the first successful multi-day rock festival, and a number of major bands had the opportunity to hear It's a Beautiful Day there.
-The band got its first big break when offered a chance to open for Cream at the Oakland Coliseum, in Oakland, California on October 4, 1968.
-Around this time, the band first began a long process of trying to disentangle themselves from Katz.
+The group got its first big break when offered a chance to open for Cream at the Oakland Coliseum, in Oakland, California, on October 4, 1968, during that group's farewell tour.

 The band's debut album, It's a Beautiful Day, was produced by David LaFlamme in Los Angeles, California, and released by Columbia Records in 1969.
-It features tracks such as "White Bird", "Hot Summer Day", and "Time Is".
+It remained on the Billboard Top 200 charts for 70 continuous weeks, and achieved Gold Record certification in November 1972.
+This LP features tracks such as "White Bird", "Hot Summer Day", and "Time Is".
 The album reached number 47 in the U.S. charts and number 58 in the UK.
 The theme from the song "Bombay Calling" was later used, at a slower tempo, by Deep Purple as the intro to "Child in Time" on its Deep Purple in Rock album.
 The band retaliated by recording "Don & Dewey" which was, to all intents and purposes, identical to Deep Purple's "Wring That Neck".
-The vocals and violin playing of David LaFlamme plus Santos's singing attracted FM radio play attention, and nationally, "White Bird" bubbled under Billboard's Hot 100 chart, peaking at number 118.
+The vocals and violin playing of David LaFlamme plus Santos' singing attracted FM-radio-play attention, and nationally, "White Bird" bubbled under Billboard's Hot 100 chart, peaking at number 118.